Lessons from a Unicorn Digital Marketing Virtual Assistant who actually does the work:

 The following guide is based on my years of experience working as a Digital Media Virtual Assistant (DMVA) for my clients.
 I’m going to list and explain the tasks I’m asked to do every day.
 But first let’s discuss the difference between a virtual assistant and a digital media virtual assistant.

 What is a Virtual Assistant?

-A VA is someone who works remotely helping businesses or individuals with various tasks such as:
+Virtual assistants is really an umbrella term that can me so many different things.
+A VA is typically an independent contractor who works remotely helping businesses or individuals with various tasks such as: